These drive list-page scanning, compare ranking, and calculator interpretation.

 Display currency

-The requested viewing currency in calculator results.
+The requested viewing currency for homepage, compare, and calculator results.
 If FX conversion is unavailable, rows fall back to source currency.

 Cache hit ratio

 The share of input tokens assumed to qualify for cached pricing.
-It only affects the input side.
+It only changes the input side of the workload math.

 1k requests cost

-A request-level planning shortcut that turns the current request shape into a comparable per-thousand-requests cost.
+A planning shortcut that turns the current request shape into a comparable per-thousand-requests cost.

 Source and history terms

-These terms explain why a number should be trusted and how price tracking evolves over time.
+These explain why a number should be trusted and how pricing history evolves over time.

 Updated